Dave Habiger

-David Habiger (born February 19, 1969) is an American businessman and entrepreneur who is the president and CEO of J.D.
-Power.
+David Habiger (born 1969) is an American businessman and entrepreneur.

 Early life and education

 Habiger was born in Joliet, Illinois.
-His father was a mechanical engineer and entrepreneur.
-In the late-1970s, his mother was engaged in the computer revolution and introduced Dave to technology at an early age.
 He received a bachelor's degree in business administration from St. Norbert College and began producing documentaries after graduation.
 In 1991, he founded Providence Productions, which focused on funding, producing, and distributing documentaries.
 In 1997, he received his MBA from the University of Chicago.

+Habiger delivered the 2016 commencement address at St. Norbert College.

 Career

 He began working with the ex-Lucasfilm team and founding members of Sonic Solutions in 1992, where he served as president and chief executive officer.
 Under his leadership, Sonic became one of the largest global providers of premium movies and TV shows via the internet and consumer electronic devices.
 He emphasizes engineering excellence and empowering the engineers in an organization.
 Since its IPO, the company has been named one of Forbes, Fortune, and Businessweek’s fastest growing companies on multiple occasions.
 Habiger opened the NASDAQ market in 2008 and 2010.
 In 2011, he sold Sonic to Rovi Corporation.
 He was appointed as NDS chief executive officer in July 2011.
 Shortly after filing with the SEC for its NYSE-listed IPO, Habiger announced the sale of NDS to Cisco for $5 billion; the sale was closed in the second half of 2012.
+Beginning in 2012, he became a board member and CEO of Textura Corp through its IPO listing on the NYSE and through its sale to Oracle in 2016.
 Habiger is founder and partner at Silicon Media Partners.
+Habiger served as president and CEO of J.D.
+Power from 2018 through 2025.

 Habiger has been a pioneer in modern electric cars since the early 2000s when he co-founded an EV start-up focused on the conversion of ICE vehicles to fully electric.
 He was Chairman for the Electric Vehicle Commission and is a member of the Society of Automotive Engineers.